 Winter Waves: Marguerite Duras And Trouville

-Marguerite Duras lived in the Hôtel des Roches Noires in Trouville on the Normandy coast for over thirty years, spending long periods of time there from 1963 to 1996.
-She would stare out of the window towards the horizon line or at least was photographed often staring out of the window towards the horizon line.
-Though undoubtedly here at all different seasons, the Trouville coast … Continue reading Winter Waves: Marguerite Duras And Trouville
+Marguerite Duras lived in a little flay in what was once the Hôtel des Roches Noires in Trouville on the Normandy coast for over thirty years.
+She spent long periods of time there from 1963 to 1996.
+She would stare out of the window towards the horizon line, or at least was photographed often staring out of the window towards the horizon line.
+Though undoubtedly … Continue reading Winter Waves: Marguerite Duras And Trouville

 The Temporal Disruptions of Marguerite Duras

-Marguerite Duras was never keen to allow cinema an easy route out.
-Adapting her own stories into feature films, it seems that the writer, rather than compromise the ghostly qualities of her books, experimented and destabilised the narrative aspects of film form to suit her needs.
-Like her contemporary, Alain Robbe-Grillet, Duras made many attempts to transplant the elements of voice from her work into … Continue reading The Temporal Disruptions of Marguerite Duras
+Marguerite Duras was never keen on giving cinema an easy time.
+Adapting her own stories into feature films, it seems that the writer, rather than compromise the unusual qualities of her books, experimented and destabilised the narrative aspects of film form to suit her needs instead.
+Like her contemporary, Alain Robbe-Grillet, Duras made many attempts to transplant the elements of voice from her literary work … Continue reading The Temporal Disruptions of Marguerite Duras